Wichita State University Counseling and Psychological SERVICES

 Interns also have the opportunity to hone their skills in developing and presenting outreach programs to the university.
 Interns develop and implement programs on a variety of topics based on campus needs.
 Subsequently, it is expected interns will leave their internship with a portfolio of presentations and programs they have developed.
 Past topics have included health and wellness, time management, stress management, relationships, communication, and diversity.

 As part of continuing relationships with the WSU Psychology and other local training departments, CAPS accepts doctoral and masters level practicum students for clinical training.
 Interns typically act as the primary clinical supervisor for one or more practicum students during the year.
 Supervision of supervision is provided in a group format every two weeks during which the supervisee's clinical work and progress is discussed.
-Literature within the area of supervision provision is also reviewed during this time; and as the intern's training progresses, exploration of ethical dilemmas in training becomes a frequent topic during these group supervision sessions.
+As the intern's training progresses, exploration of ethical dilemmas in training becomes a frequent topic during these group supervision sessions.

 As members of WCPIP, interns also attend weekly didactic seminars.
 These are typically two hours in length, with topics covering a range of issues related to the general practice of psychology.
 To learn more, please click here.

 Interns also participate in weekly staff meetings in which WSU and CAPS-related updates and concerns are discussed.
 Additionally, clinical staffing is held monthly and provides the opportunity for CAPS staff and trainees to meet as a group to process and present clinical cases, as well as to discuss issues of interest.

 Areas of Emphasis